A Bipp Quickstart

 yyyymmddformat.
 This has been transformed to

-datetimedatatype and the age of the player calculated as a difference in years.
+datetimedatatype and the age of the player calculated as difference in years between birthdate and current date.

 4. Create Sheets

-This will take you to the sheets editor for the dataset.
-We will now use the data model we defined in the previous section to create the 4 visualizations that we mentioned in the introduction.
+Clicking on the ATPTennisData dataset will take you to the sheet editor for the dataset.
+Let us now use this dataset to create the 4 visualizations that we mentioned in the introduction.

 Country wise distribution of top rated players

 For this visualization we need the country names and number of players from each country.
-We add the corresponding columns from the navigation panel on the left.
+We add the CountryName and Id columns from the navigation panel on the left.

 We can now visualize this data using a